 where $a$, $b$, $c$ are scalar parameters that should be fitted for each line separately using all the points belonging to it.
 Undistorted coordinates $x_u$ and $y_u$ are mapped from the coordinates in distorted image via a mapping function $\mathcal{F}(\cdot)$, i.e., $x_u = \mathcal{F}_x(\mathbf{x_d};\mathbf{k}), y_u = \mathcal{F}_y(\mathbf{x_d};\mathbf{k})$, where $\mathbf{k}$ is the distortion parameter set and $\mathbf{x_d}=(x_d, y_d)$.
 Therefore, the sum square distance of all points to the lines is calculated as: \begin{small}

 \end{small} Here, $L(\cdot)$ denotes the loss function, $K$ is the number of lines in the image, $(a_i, b_i, c_i)$ is the fitted parameters for a specific line $l_i$, $\mathbf{\Lambda_i}$ is the index set of all points belonging to $l_i$, $\mathbf{\mathcal{X}_d} =\left \{ \left ( x_d^{ij},y_d^{ij} \right ) \mid i=1,\dots,K,j \in \mathbf{\Lambda_i} \right \}$.
 Intuitively, the distortion parameters can be estimated by minimizing this loss function.
 But in practice, it is hard to obtain accurate and robust estimation due to noise as well as the heavy computational cost arisen from nonlinear optimization.
-To address these issues, several other forms of loss function have been proposed.
-In \citep{ahmed_NonmetricCalibrationCamera_2001,ahmed_NonmetricCalibrationCamera_2005}, the loss function is defined based on the fact that the slope of line should be consistent.
-In \citep{thormahlen_RobustLinebasedCalibration_2003}, lines are represented in Hesse's norm form and the sum of residual error is used as the loss function.
-Besides, the sum of the angles between line segments belonging to the same line is also explored as the loss function in \citep{kakani_AutomaticDistortionRectification_2020}.
+To address these issues, several other forms of loss function have been proposed, e.g., the slope of lines in \cite{ahmed_NonmetricCalibrationCamera_2001,ahmed_NonmetricCalibrationCamera_2005}, sum of residual error in \cite{thormahlen_RobustLinebasedCalibration_2003}, and the sum of the angles between line segments belonging to the same line in \cite{kakani_AutomaticDistortionRectification_2020}.